Flone-dnb/nameless-engine/docs/Manual.md

     virtual void onSpawning() override;
 ```

 The documentation for `Node::onSpawning` says "This node will be marked as spawned before this function is called." this means that when `Node::onSpawning` is called our node is already considered as spawned.
 Also the documentation says "If overriding you must call the parent's version of this function first (before executing your login) to execute parent's logic." so let's implement this function.
-In the `.cpp` file of your character add the following code:
+In the `.cpp` file of our character add the following code:

 ```Cpp
 void FlyingCharacterNode::onSpawning() {